syscl/M3800/README.md

 ====================================

 This project targets at giving the relatively complete functional OS X for both Dell Precision M3800 and XPS15 9530.
-Before you start, there's a brief introduction of how to finish power up OS X on your laptop:
+Before you start, there's a brief introduction of how to finish powering up OS X on your laptop:

 1. Create a vanilla installation disk(removable disk).
 2. Install Clover with UEFI only and UEFI64Drivers to the installation disk just created.